Investing Fundamentals

 • A business, investment company or family office holds more than $5 million in assets, or all its equity owners are accredited.

-There is no one place to register your investor status, confirm your income level or tax returns, or be certified as an accredited investor.
+There is no one place to register your accredited investor status, confirm your income level or tax returns, or be certified as an accredited investor.
 The government does not review individual investor credentials or certify financial statements.
-Instead, companies that offer investments must determine who is an accredited investors as part of their due diligence process.
+Instead, companies that offer investments must determine who is an accredited investor as part of their due diligence process.
 Investors can’t simply check a box, though.
 Once they inquire about an investment opportunity, they may be asked to fill out an online form to start the process.

 What is a Qualified Purchaser?

-The qualified purchaser definition is based not on net worth or income but on investment holdings, and the requirements are higher than those for accredited investors.
-Because of this, qualified purchasers typically have more investment opportunities then accredited investors.
-For example, they can commit to private offerings with up to 2,000 qualified purchasers, while other funds must be limited to 100 or fewer accredited investors.
+The qualified purchaser definition is based on investment holdings, not on net worth or income.
+But the requirements are higher than those for accredited investors.
+Because of this, qualified purchasers typically have more investment opportunities than accredited investors.
+For example, they can commit to private offerings with up to 2,000 qualified purchasers.
+Other funds must be limited to 100 or fewer accredited investors.

 The term is often used interchangeably with qualified investor, but qualified purchaser is the legal term.
 Persons or entities can be qualified purchasers under any of these conditions: